microsoft/PSRule/docs/scenarios/azure-tags/azure-tags.md

 - The following mandatory tags will be used:
   - environment: An operational environment for systems and services.
 Valid environments are _production_, _testing_ and _development_.
   - costCentre: A allocation account with financial systems used for charging costs to a business unit.
 A cost centre is a number with 5 digits, and can't start with a 0.
+  - businessUnit: The name of the organizational unit or team that owns the application/ solution.

 To start we are going to define an `environmentTag` rule, which will ensure that the _environment_ tag exists and that the value only uses allowed values.